seanbao/mnemonas/docs/docker-deployment.en.md

 root = "/data"
 ```

 Do not set `root = "/"`.
-If you set another container path such as `/data-root`, mount that path explicitly in Compose or the data will land in the container's writable layer.
+When another container path such as `/data-root` is used, mount that path explicitly in Compose or the data will land in the container's writable layer.

-Docker quickstart, the container start entrypoint, and the preflight script require an absolute data directory and reject `..` segments, protected system directories, and symlink path components so config and object data cannot be written through a replaced or overly broad directory.
-Container `CONFIG_PATH` must be absolute and stay under `STORAGE_ROOT`; the default is `/data/config.toml`.
+Docker quickstart, the container start entrypoint, and the preflight script require an absolute data directory and reject control characters, `..` segments, protected system directories, and symlink path components so config and object data cannot be written through a replaced or overly broad directory.
+The bundled Compose file uses long bind-mount syntax for `/data`, preventing `:` in a host path from being parsed as the volume target or mode; custom Compose snippets should use long bind-mount syntax as well.
+Before creating directories or changing permissions, the container start entrypoint also checks `STORAGE_ROOT/files` and `STORAGE_ROOT/.mnemonas/objects`; those managed subdirectories must not point elsewhere through symlinks.
+Container `CONFIG_PATH` must be absolute, stay under `STORAGE_ROOT`, and not contain control characters, parent-directory segments, or symlink path components; the default is `/data/config.toml`.
+Docker containers use `[dataplane].grpc_address` in `config.toml` as the only source of truth for the internal gRPC address; startup rejects a divergent `DATAPLANE_GRPC_ADDR` environment value so the control plane and dataplane cannot use different endpoints.
 When customizing host storage, mount a real directory rather than a symlink.

+Custom `--env` paths must point to a file in an existing directory.
+The script does not implicitly create the `.env` parent directory, so invalid input fails before creating the data directory.

-If your host user is not UID/GID `1000`, use the quickstart script or pass the IDs directly:
+When the host user is not UID/GID `1000`, use the quickstart script or pass the IDs directly:

 ```bash
 MNEMONAS_UID="$(id -u)" MNEMONAS_GID="$(id -g)" docker compose up -d --build